Engee documentation

 EXIT: Optimal Solution Found.

-Store the values of x in a variable:
+Save the values x in the variable:

 In [ ]: